wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ### Refueled Resumable Calls

-As many other Wasm runtimes, Wasmi has [fuel metering built-in](https://docs.rs/wasmi/0.51.2/wasmi/struct.Config.html#method.consume_fuel).
-This is a solution to solve the problem of making sure that executions halt eventually.
+As with many other Wasm runtimes, Wasmi has [fuel metering built-in](https://docs.rs/wasmi/0.51.2/wasmi/struct.Config.html#method.consume_fuel).
+This solves the problem of ensuring that executions halt eventually.
 Executions are provided a quantity of fuel and yield back to the host when they run out of it before returning.

 > 💡 Wouldn't it be great if the host could then decide to resume the execution later?